Bored-Leaf/Bored-Leaf/README.md

 A repo containing projects and assignments I made in uni

 # Personal Projects
-- [Bored-Leaf-Engine]() - Modular engine with performance, modularity and robustness as core design goals.
+- [Bored-Leaf-Engine]() - Modular 2D game engine with performance, modularity and robustness as core design goals.
 Using C++, SDL3, OpenGL (Eventually Vulkan), and FMOD.
 <!--
 Update linkedIn and Github to mention the systems I've built.
 For example: